-Profit before exceptional items and taxes was ₹ 19.82 crores, higher than previous year by 28%.
-Growth led by higher volumes and price of both the products - gelatin and DCP.
+Profit before exceptional items and taxes stood at $\ref{20.57}$ Crores, higher than previous year by 3.84%.
+Growth led by higher price of gelatin, better yield and lower consumption of power and fuel.

-Profit after tax at ₹ 15.21 crores, higher than the previous year by 22% led by improved operating performance of the company.
+Profit after tax at ₹15.33 Crores, which is almost similar to the previous financial year.